sjdv1982/seamless/sphinx/source/new-project.md

 There are two strategies to define a transformation.

-1. The best way is use a bash transformer and include the source code of every command line tool.
+1. The best way is use a bash transformer and include the source code of every command line tool (except standard UNIX commands).
 This will make the transformation reproducible.
 The command line tool must not have any hard-coded "magic files" where it depends on.
 Also, if it is written in a compiled language, things become quite difficult.
 Seamless has compiled transformers, but they assume that data is exchanged as function arguments, and not via the file system.

 2. The alternative is to treat a command line tool as part of the environment.
 In that case, use a Docker transformer, where the command line tool must be installed in the Docker container.
 This is appropriate if the command line tool is immutable over the course of the project.
 You may also be forced to go this route if the assumptions above are violated.
 Any magic files must be installed in the Docker container.